-Hardness, cover material, and game length are all factors to consider when selecting the type of golf ball that will help you hit your highs.
-The ball’s performance is influenced by a variety of factors.
+Hardness, cover material, and game length are all factors to consider when selecting the golf ball that will help you hit your highs.
+A variety of factors influence the ball’s performance.
 But how do you decide?

 Here is a list of some of the best golf balls for high handicappers that we have compiled.

 Best High Handicappers’ Favorite Golf Balls

 These are some of the greatest golf balls for high handicappers.

 TruFeel golf ball by Titleist

 Compared to its predecessor, the latest TruFeel incarnation promises increased driver distance.

 Titleist accomplished this by reformulating the core to include additional speed-generating elements.
 As a result, driver ball speeds are increased while spin remains low to maximize distance.

 Because of its low compression core and high spin-producing TruFlex cover, the Titleist TruFeel is our pick for the best greenside control golf ball.
 The TruFeel, with its aerodynamic cover, maximizes distance without sacrificing feel or responsiveness.

 The best attribute of the ball is its superb greenside control.
 The ball provides an excellent feel and exquisite touch on putts, chips, and pitch shots.